 The creditors with the highest priority are federal tax agencies, employees owed wages and stockholder interests.
 Every secured creditor is also put in its own class, while unsecured claims are placed in a separate category.

-It is not required for you to hire a Beverly Hills bankruptcy lawyer if you decide to file.
+It is not required for you to hire a Beverly Hills chapter 11 bankruptcy lawyer if you decide to file.
 However, it is critical that you have experienced representation on your side.
 Chapter 11 bankruptcy can be time-consuming, risky, expensive, and complicated.
 However, for some businesses, it is the only option if they wish to restructure and continue operating, especially if the establishment is owned by a partnership, limited liability company, or corporation.

 In a Chapter 11 bankruptcy, a committee is usually appointed to represent the interests of unsecured creditors.
 The creditors’ committee can retain attorneys and other professionals at your expense, which is part of what makes this type of bankruptcy so expensive.
 The sooner you can resolve on a plan, the less expensive the process will be.
-An experienced bankruptcy attorney can help you speed up the procedure.
+An experienced chapter 11 bankruptcy attorney can help you speed up the procedure.

 At the Nass Law Firm, we can help guide you through the process and ensure that everything goes smoothly.
 We are very knowledgeable in this field and can help protect all of your assets while putting together a plan of reorganization.

 If you have excessive debt that seems impossible for you to repay, you will need to retain legal counsel to guide you.
 With more than 65 years of combined legal experience, we are here to help in any way we can.

 A few of the factors to consider when you are weighing your options include: